Consumer medicine information

 If you are currently on oral or injectable corticosteroids for asthma, please do not stop taking these medicines suddenly without talking to your doctor first.

-• The usual recommended dose of ARNUITY ELLIPTA for asthma is one inhalation of 100 micrograms of fluticasone furoate once daily.
+The usual recommended dose of ARNUITY ELLIPTA for asthma is one inhalation of 100 micrograms of fluticasone furoate once daily at the same time each day.

-• If you have liver disease, your doctor may decide that the maximum dose you should use is one inhalation of the 100 micrograms strength of the ARNUITY ELLIPTA inhaler, once daily.
+If you have liver disease, your doctor may decide that the maximum dose you should use is one inhalation of the l00 micrograms strength of the ARNUITY ELLIPTA inhaler, once daily at the same time each day.

-• The usual recommended dose of ARNUITY ELLIPTA for asthma is one inhalation of 50 micrograms of fluticasone furoate once daily.
+The usual dose of ARNUITY ELLIPTA for asthma is one inhalation of 50 micrograms of fluticasone furoate once daily at the same time each day.

 Your doctor will assess your asthma at regular intervals to ensure that you are receiving the dose most suitable to the severity of your asthma.

-• Full instructions for using ARNUITY ELLIPTA are present in the leaflet in the pack.
+The full instructions for using ARNUITY ELLIPTA are given on a leaflet inside the pack.

-• ARNUITY ELLIPTA is ready to use straight away.
-No preparation or checks of the inhaler is required.
+ARNUITY ELLIPTA is ready to use straight away.
+No preparation or checks of the inhaler are required.

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Otherwise, use it as soon as you remember, then go back to using it as you normally would.
+If it is almost time for your next dose, skip the dose you missed and use your next dose when you are meant to.
+Otherwise, use it as soon as you remember, then go back to using it as you would normally.

-If you become wheezy or breathless, or develop any other symptoms of an asthma attack, use your fast-acting inhaler (e.g. Ventolin) and seek medical advice.
+If you become wheezy or breathless, or develop any other symptoms of an asthma attack, use your quick-acting inhaler (e.g. VENTOLIN), then seek medical advice.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.